ezgigm/Project_2/README.md

-# Project_2The Sale Price Of Houses
+# The Sale Price Of Houses

 **The Goal:**
  The goal of this project is to predict the the sale price of homes based off of the zip code the home is located in.